I have recently been binge watching television shows from

 character is possessed, her entire demeanor changes – she eerily adopts the

-same mannerisms as Jun Hyo-seong (the actress who play Na-young); she even
+same mannerisms as Jun Hyo-seong (the actress who play Na-young) and even talks with the same inflections.

 4.